Stage 3 Draft / February 1, 2023

 1.1.6 GetDurationUnitOptions ( unit, options, baseStyle, stylesList, digitalBase, prevStyle )

 1. Let style be ?
-GetOption(options, unit, "string", stylesList, undefined).
+GetOption(options, unit, string, stylesList, undefined).

 2. Let displayDefault be "always".